 Reverse logistics programs have proven to be a money maker for companies.
 Therefore, more and more industry leaders are outsourcing their reverse logistics programs to ensure maximum profitability.

-The increase in online sales has led to increase in competition and businesses must do everything to ensure customer satisfaction.
-Reverse logistics is one of the most important decisions a company can make.
-The failure to administer an efficient returns process will cost customers and may adversely affect overall profitability.
+The increase in online sales has led to increase in competition and businesses must do everything to ensure The increase in online sales has led to increasing in competition and businesses must do everything to ensure customer satisfaction.
+How to implement reverse logistics is one of the most important decisions a company can make.
+The failure to implement a consumer-friendly and cost-efficient returns process will likely affect overall profitability.

 Staying in-House for Reverse Logistics

 Many businesses might feel that staying in-house for their reverse logistics program is the best decision.
 74% of shoppers choose to buy from a retailer again based on a pleasant shopping experience.
-This might influence businesses to keep their reverse logistics program in-house to drive a better identity of their brand and thereby maximizes customer retention.
+This might influence businesses to keep their reverse logistics program in-house to have better control their brand reputation and maximize customer retention.

 According to several supply chain executives, there are certain advantages of an in-house reverse logistics strategy.

 When an organization chooses to handle its own reverse logistics program, it has complete control over its operations.
-Complete control leads the organization to believe that its reverse logistics program ensures customer satisfaction.
+Complete control of a reverse logistics program can ensure customer satisfaction.

-Having an in-house team for streamlining your reverse logistics operations ensures facilitated communication.
-An in-house team understands the values and systems of the organization as well as the expected level of communication.
+Having an in-house team for your reverse logistics operations can help improve communication.
+An in-house team can better understand the values and systems of the organization so they can better represent the brand.
 As a result, the loss of important information from poor communication is minimized.

 Challenges Associated With Managing in-House Reverse Logistics Programs

-When an organization starts growing, the in-house reverse logistics processes result in significant issues.
-Reverse logistics have an abject need for a wide range of resources, and prioritizing forward logistics to meet sales targets can detract from those resources and compound the problem.
-Unfortunately, customers have an expectation regarding hassle free returns driven by companies such as Amazon regarding returns.
-It affects the entire supply chain and has a negative effect on customer satisfaction and brand image in turn.
+When an organization starts growing, the in-house reverse logistics processes can experience significant issues.
+Scalability is one of the primary issues that compels a company to look outside for help with their reverse logistics processes.
+Reverse logistics have a need for a wide range of resources.
+Internal competition for those resources can result in reverse logistics processes becoming strained.
+Customers have an expectation regarding hassle-free returns driven by companies such as Amazon regarding returns.
+Not having a strong, hassle-free returns process has a negative effect on customer satisfaction and brand image.

 According to a report by Tobin Moore in Multichannel Merchant, deprioritizing reverse logistics can create an insurmountable problem for retailers.
-Irrespective of the demand for fair return policies, the reverse logistics process is not a consumer concern but a USD 1.75 trillion headache for companies!
+Irrespective of the demand for fair return policies, the reverse logistics process is not only a customer experience concern but also a contributor to a $1.75 trillion headache for companies.

 The report says that every year, an average of 15% of goods are returned or deemed excess.
-Since a lot of retailers do not have the necessary infrastructure to manage this flood of returns, a lot of returned goods don’t end up in the hands of another consumer.
-The traditional supply chain is long and complicated and as a result returns inventory can lose value along the way and a whopping 30% of them end up in landfills.
+Because a lot of retailers do not have the necessary infrastructure in place to manage this flood of returns, a lot of returned goods don’t end up in the hands of another consumer.
+The returned inventory can lose value along the way and a whopping 30% of returns end up in landfills.

-Another pressing issue that exists with management of internal reverse logistics programs is the amplified need of moving goods.
+Another pressing issue that exists with the management of internal reverse logistics programs is the amplified need for moving goods.
 A report by DC Velocity shines light upon a recent study conducted by CBRE.
-It shows that companies which decided not to outsource their reverse logistics program ended up needing 20% more space.
-This proves that the attempts to handle in-house reverse logistics by supply chains result in limiting their abilities to fill orders and maintain profitability.
+It shows that companies that decided not to outsource their reverse logistics program ended up needing 20% more space.
+Expanding current facilities or moving to new, larger ones can greatly reduce profitability.

 Why Would You Outsource Your Reverse Logistics Processes?

-There are several clear benefits that a third-party logistics provider can deliver to your business.
-Outsourcing your reverse logistics program to an acclaimed 3PL provider can improve profits, flexibility, customer service, level of control and many more.
+There are several clear benefits that a third-party logistics (3PL) provider can deliver to your business.
+Outsourcing your reverse logistics program to a capable 3PL provider can improve profits, flexibility, customer service, level of control, and many more.

-Since 30% of all returned goods (assuming 15% are returned) end up in landfills, there is significant value to be recaptured.
-Hence, turning to outsourcing helps a company to streamline all operations and handle resources efficiently to manage reverse logistics as a complete outbound function.
-The simple model of outsourcing minimizes any upfront hassles in managing reverse logistics operations for a company.
-Along with it, there are several other upsides:
+As noted above, 30% of all returned goods end up in landfills, meaning there is significant value to be recaptured.
+Outsourcing helps a company to streamline operations and handle resources efficiently.
+The simple model of outsourcing minimizes hassles in managing reverse logistics operations with several advantages: